Escama

 Seafood at Street Level in Jardim Botânico

 Jardim Botânico is not Rio's loudest dining neighbourhood.
 The streets around the botanical garden run quieter than Leblon or Ipanema, shaded by old canopy and punctuated more by residential facades than by restaurant frontages.
 That context matters when you arrive at Escama on Rua Visconde de Carandaí, because the restaurant reads as part of the neighbourhood rather than as a departure from it.
 There is no theatrical entrance or theatrical pricing to signal arrival at a recognised address.
-What Rio's Michelin inspectors recognised — twice, in 2024 and again in 2025 — is a kitchen operating at a consistent level within a format that keeps itself accessible.
+What Rio's Michelin inspectors recognised is a kitchen operating at a consistent level within a format that keeps itself accessible.

-The Michelin Plate, awarded across both cycles, is a signal worth reading correctly.
+The Michelin recognition, awarded in 2024 and 2025, is a signal worth reading correctly.
 It does not denote the starred tier occupied by Lasai or Oteque, where tasting menus run at $$$$ price points and the kitchen operates within a fine-dining register.
 It denotes good cooking, reliably executed, at a price point the neighbourhood can absorb.
 Escama's $$ positioning in a city where Michelin-recognised dining is often synonymous with higher spend makes it one of the few addresses where recognition and accessibility sit at the same table.

 Where the Fish Comes From, and Why That Matters Here